-Rachel Bennett, MPH, MURP, works to advance health equity and racial justice through policy advocacy, training, research, and field-building.
-With a background in both urban planning and public health, Rachel’s work addresses issues including park equity, transportation safety, affordable housing, gentrification and displacement, and equitable public infrastructure investments.
-Rachel manages the First 5 LA Built Environment Policy Advocacy Fund, a multi-year grant program to support policy advocacy on parks, transportation, and food security in Los Angeles County.
-She also manages the Healthy, Equitable, Active Land Use (HEALU) Network, a 15-member network working to improve health equity through land use policy and systems change in Los Angeles County.
-Rachel has co-authored publications on issues including healthy development without displacement, water and health equity, and land use and violence prevention.
-Rachel is a proud native of Oakland, California, where she and her husband are raising two daughters.
-She earned dual master’s degrees in Public Health & Urban and Regional Planning from UCLA, and a BA in Psychology from UC Davis.
+Rachel Bennett, MPH, MURP, works to advance health equity and racial justice through policy advocacy, field-building, and research.
+With a background in both urban planning and public health, Rachel works on issues including park equity, transportation safety, healthy land use planning, gentrification and displacement, and equitable public infrastructure investments.
+Rachel manages Building Momentum for Park and Green Space Equity, a new national initiative funded by the Robert Wood Johnson Foundation (RWJF) to increase equitable access to parks and green spaces in low-income communities of color across the United States.
+Rachel also manages the Built Environment Policy Advocacy Fund, a multi-year grant program funded by First 5 LA to support policy advocacy on parks, transportation, and food security in Los Angeles County.
+Since 2013, she has managed the Healthy, Equitable, Active Land Use (HEALU) Network, which works to improve health equity through land use planning and policy changes in Los Angeles County.
+Rachel has co-authored publications on healthy development without displacement, water and health equity, and land use and violence prevention.
+She is a proud native of Oakland, California, where she and her husband are raising two daughters.
+She earned dual master’s degrees in Public Health and Urban & Regional Planning from UCLA, and a BA in Psychology from UC Davis.